 - Fixed remuneration: base salaries, value of benefits, employer contributions to retirement plans and estimated employer contributions to social security

-- Maximum possible payout under the variable cash incentive plan if the achievement of all performance objectives reach the cap level and assuming a maximum investment into the share participation plan (with maximum possible amount of matching options)
+- Maximum possible payout under the variable cash incentive plan (STI) if the achievement of all performance objectives reach the cap level and assuming a maximum investment into the share participation plan (with maximum possible value of matching options)

-- Maximum value of the options at grant assuming that achievement of the performance condition reaches the cap level
+- Fair value of the options at grant

-Therefore, the maximum aggregate remuneration amount submitted to shareholders' vote is potentially much higher than the amount of compensation that will be effectively paid out to the members of the Group Executive Board based on the performance achieved.
-The amount effectively paid out will be disclosed in the compensation report of the respective business year, which will subject to a consultative shareholders’ vote.
+Therefore, the maximum aggregate remuneration amount submitted to shareholders’ vote is potentially much higher than the amount of remuneration that will be effectively paid out to the members of the Group Executive Board based on the performance achieved.
+The amount effectively paid out will be disclosed in the remuneration report of the respective business year and will be subject to a consultative shareholders’ vote.

-We are convinced that the binding prospective vote on the aggregate compensation amounts, combined with a consultative retrospective vote on the remuneration report, provide our shareholders with a far-reaching “say-on-pay”.
+We are convinced that the binding prospective vote on the aggregate remuneration amounts, combined with a consultative retrospective vote on the remuneration report, provide our shareholders with a far-reaching “say-on-pay”.

-As required by the Ordinance, the Articles of Incorporation of Geberit have been revised in 2014 and approved by the shareholders at the last General Meeting.
-The Articles of Incorporation include the following provisions on remuneration (details available on www.geberit.com):
+As required by the Ordinance, the Articles of Association of Geberit include the following provisions on remuneration:

 - Principles applicable to performance-related pay:

-Members of the Group Executive Board may be paid variable remuneration that may include short- and long-term elements and which is linked to the achievement of one or several performance criteria.
+The members of the Group Executive Board may be paid variable remuneration which may include short- and long-term elements and which is linked to the achievement of one or several performance criteria.
 Performance criteria are determined by the Board of Directors and may include individual and company targets.
 The Board of Directors determines the terms and conditions of any share-based remuneration, including time of allocation, valuation methodology, blocking and/or vesting and/or exercise periods, maximum award limits and any applicable claw-back mechanism.

 For the remuneration of members of the Group Executive Board who have been appointed after the approval of the maximum aggregate remuneration amount by the General Meeting, and to the extent that the maximum aggregate remuneration amount as approved does not suffice, an amount of up to 40% of the maximum aggregate remuneration amount approved for the Group Executive Board is available without further approval of the General Meeting.